aleshaleksey/fansys23/weapons-armour.md

 Ranged weapons fired while you are in melee are made at disadvantage.

 Ranged attacks may hit other targets on the same line.
-If an entity's hex/square is intersected by the line from hte center of your square to the center of your target's square, and your attack meets the entity's [HiT + 5], it takes the damage instead.
+If an entity's hex/square is intersected by the line from the center of your square to the center of your target's square, and your attack meets the entity's [HiT + 5], it takes the damage instead.

 ### Range increments